NutritionalLungImmunity/NLI_macrophage_iron_regulation/README.md

 * Joseph Masison
 -MD/PhD student, UConn Health, Farmington, CT
 * Luis Sordo Vieira
--Postdoctoral Associate, The Jackson Laboratory, Farmington, CT
+-Postdoctoral Associate, The University of Florida, Geinesville, CT
 * Reinhard Laubenbacher
--Professor, Center for Quantitative Medicine, UConn Health, Farmington, CT -Professor, The Jackson Laboratory for Genomic Medicine, Farmington, CT
+-Professor, The University of Florida, Geinesville, CT

 ## License
 This project is licensed under the MIT License - see LICENSE.md file for details.